-In addition to this documentation set, SQL Modeler and InfoMaker include their own online documentation.
+In addition to this documentation set, PowerDesigner and InfoMaker include their own online documentation.

-Documentation formats

-SQL Anywhere Studio provides documentation in the following formats:
+Documentation formats SQL Anywhere Studio provides documentation in the following formats:

-• Online books The online books include the complete SQL Anywhere Studio documentation, including both the printed books and the context-sensitive help for SQL Anywhere tools.
-The online books are updated with each maintenance release of the product, and are the most complete and up-to-date source of documentation.
+◆ Online documentation The online documentation contains the complete SQL Anywhere Studio documentation, including both the books and the context-sensitive help for SQL Anywhere tools.
+The online documentation is updated with each maintenance release of the product, and is the most complete and up-to-date source of documentation.

-To access the online books on Windows operating systems, choose Start > Programs > Sybase SQL Anywhere 8> Online Books.
-You can navigate the online books using the HTML Help table of contents, index, and search facility in the left pane, and using the links and menus in the right pane.
+To access the online documentation on Windows operating systems, choose Start > Programs > SQL Anywhere 9 > Online Books.
+You can navigate the online documentation using the HTML Help table of contents, index, and search facility in the left pane, as well as using the links and menus in the right pane.

-To access the online books on UNIX operating systems, run the following command at a command prompt:
+To access the online documentation on UNIX operating systems, see the HTML documentation under your SQL Anywhere installation.